GSA/ficam-access/pages/PACS-guide.md

 ## Why Implement the NIST PIV Standard?

-The NIST FIPS 201 PIV standard contains the minimum requirements for a Federal PIV system that meets the control and security objectives of Homeland Security Presidential Directive -2 (HSPD-12).
+The NIST FIPS 201 PIV standard contains the minimum requirements for a Federal PIV system that meets the control and security objectives of Homeland Security Presidential Directive-12 (HSPD-12).
 The NIST FIPS 201 PIV standard also provides detailed specifications that will support technical interoperability among PIV systems of Federal departments and agencies.
 PIV Cards that meet the NIST FIPS 201 PIV standard will be interoperable with all PIV PACS within the Federal Government.
 In order to achieve interoperability within the Federal Government, all Federal agencies must configure their PACS to meet the PIV standard to support the PIV Card.

 ## What is HSPD-12 and what was its intended goal?